ted-ncg/labs/12-web-mvc-create-account.md

 ### This page: https://github.com/ted-ncg/labs/blob/master/12-web-mvc-create-account.md

+## Goal
+Create a link to a Create Account Form to create a new account and save it in the account repository.

 ## Link to the Create Account Page

-**Goal:** Create a link to a Create Account Form to create a new account and save it in the account repository.

-1. Add the [CreateAccountWebIntegrationTest](https://github.com/ted-ncg/labs/blob/master/CreateAccountWebIntegrationTest.java) to your project and run the test.

-   * **It should fail.**

 1. Modify the index.html page (that you created in `/src/main/resources/static`, from the previous lab) to provide a link to a new endpoint: `/create-account`, e.g. add this to the `index.html` page;

     ```HTML
     <a href="/create-account">Create New Account</a>
     ```

+## Add Create Account Page

+1. Add the [CreateAccountWebIntegrationTest](https://github.com/ted-ncg/labs/blob/master/CreateAccountWebIntegrationTest.java) to your project and run the test.

+   * **It should fail.**

 1. Create an HTML template called `create-account.html` and put it in the `templates` directory.
    The body of the HTML file is as follows: